buchgr/bazel-remote/README.md

 # If true, enable experimental remote asset API support:
 #experimental_remote_asset_api: true

-# If true, does not print access logs to standard output:
+# If supplied, controls the verbosity of the access logger ("none" or "all"):
-#disable_access_log: true
+#access_log_level: none
 ```

 ## Docker